 Reminder: International Center staff are not tax experts.
 The tax information on our website does not substitute for advice from a qualified tax professional or the Internal Revenue Service.

-- Most likely, you received this payment because you incorrectly filed a resident tax form for 2018 or 2019 instead of a nonresident tax form.
+- You should also confirm that your recent tax returns (2018 or 2019) were filed correctly.
+Most likely, you received the payment (s) because you incorrectly filed a resident tax form for 2018 or 2019 instead of a nonresident tax form.
 In that case, you should correct your error by filing an amended tax return.
 Glacier Tax Prep software includes detailed instructions for preparing an amended tax return form in the FAQs that you will see once you have logged into Glacier Tax Prep.
-All U-M Ann Arbor international students can use Glacier Tax Prep free of charge.
+All U-M/Ann Arbor international students can use Glacier Tax Prep free of charge.

 - If you filed a resident tax form in error, this probably happened because you used tax software that is designed for residents, and that software prepared the resident tax form (Form 1040) instead of the nonresident form (Form 1040NR).
 One example of tax software designed for U.S. tax residents is TurboTax, but there are many others.
 In the future, be sure to use Glacier Tax Prep, the software that the International Center licenses for you, since it will prepare the correct nonresident tax form for you.